infants

 Grade-Level Lessons

-Children at this age want to know why the Universe is as it is, how it came to be that way, and are ready to dig into a deeper layer of understanding.
+Children at this age want to know why the universe is as it is, how it came to be that way, and are ready to dig into a deeper layer of understanding.
 Lessons are meant to answer those questions, develop the critical-thinking habits to find their own answers, and to spark curiosity.
 Most lessons are taught in groups by grade level, and some have multi-age groupings.
-These follow a consistent weekly schedule and last approximately 45 minutes.
+These follow a consistent weekly schedule and last approximately 30 minutes.
 Assignments are given that need to be completed by that lesson the next week.
 Teachers have lessons with all students all three years which helps build community, facilitate learning, and strengthen teaching teams.

 Work Time/Assignments